How many bank accounts should I have?

 I think having a personal and joint bank account is a great way to share important expenses but also keep some independence.
 It helps me save as well, because I put a set amount into our joint account each month, which means I can do whatever I want with the rest (and being me, I usually save it!)."

-"I have four bank accounts in my name.
+"I have five bank accounts in my name.
 The first is where my salary is deposited and it's the account that's linked to my high interest savings account.
 I use this bank account for all my personal spending and to move money into my savings each month.
 The second is a joint account with my partner for shared expenses and the third account is a cash management account for investing in shares.

 Benefits of having multiple bank accounts